DataDog/kics/documentation/rules/k8s/containers_run_with_low_uid.md

 ### Description

- Containers should not run with a low UID, as this may cause conflicts with the host's user table.
+ Containers should not run with a UID below 10000, as this may cause conflicts with the host's user table.
+A container can inherit runAsUser from the pod; both pod- and container-level runAsUser are evaluated.
+This rule flags containers whose runAsUser is undefined or set to a UID less than 10000.

 ## Compliant Code Examples